whopperprinting/LayerLapse/README.md

 ### Modifying the Board:

 LayerLapse ships pre-programmed and ready to use, but if you'd like to upload custom firmware, you absolutely can!
-The board includes a 4-pin header for easy programming — three pins for flashing (VCC, GND, UPDI) and one extra GPIO pin for custom expansion.
+The board includes a 4-pin header for easy programming — three pins for flashing (VCC, GND, UPDI) and one extra GPIO pin for custom expansion. **You will need a UPDI programmer.**

 The extra GPIO pin opens the door for creative mods: add a servo, LED, infrared module, or anything else you'd like to trigger on each layer change.
 For example, you could attach a servo to physically press a remote shutter — making LayerLapse compatible with virtually any camera system, even those without a shutter jack.